Ratko Dujković

-Ratko Dujković (born 16 March 1983) is a Bosnian-Herzegovinian retired footballer who last played as goalkeeper for NK Čelik Zenica.
+Ratko Dujković (born 16 March 1983) is a Bosnian former professional footballer who played as goalkeeper.
 Dujković was voted the best goalkeeper of the 2014–15 Premier League of Bosnia and Herzegovina season.

-Club career
+Career

-Dujković started playing when he was 10 at FK Sloga Doboj.
+Dujković started playing when he was 10 at Sloga Doboj.
 When he was a student, he was studying Tourism when he signed his first professional contract with Serbian side OFK Kikinda and that was a starting point of his definitive career as professional footballer.
-Later he played with Bosnian side FK Sloboda Tuzla before joining FK Slavija Sarajevo where he spent seven years.
+Later he played with Bosnian side Sloboda Tuzla before joining Slavija Sarajevo where he spent seven years.